 - Piedmont, Alabama, United States

 - My little blog with the wandering thoughts I have in this wonderful life I've been given.
-Life is a learning process, ever evolving, so I'm a different "me" all the time.I'm wife to my favorite guy and best friend Eric.
-An unschooling Mom to the last bird in our nest since the other four are flying.
-I'm Different, Wild, Off the Wall, a touch of a Hermit, Farmgirl, Quirky, Coffeeholic, Artist, Moon Child, Empath, Barefoot, Simple life, Following Bliss, Hippyish and always Grandma's Girl.
+Life is a learning process, ever evolving, so I'm a different "me" all the time.I'm a wife, unschooling mom and entrepreneur.
+I'm Boho, Random, a touch of a Hermit, Farmgirl, Quirky, Coffeeholic, Artist, Moon Child, Empath, Barefoot, Simple life, Following Bliss and always Grandma's Girl.

 Monday, September 27, 2010

 Interesting Week so far...

 Ash and I walking down the road in our subdivision...I love Alaska's idea of subdivisions LOL..especially when they are 40 miles out of town.

 I've had my guy home for an entire week now and I'm loving it!
 He is just so much fun to hang out with and relax with.
 We got our little nest in order, though I'm sure there will be changes as we figure out what works best where around here.
 I'm trying not to think about how rough its going to be when I have to let him go back to work, which unfortunately, is fairly soon.
 Dish network continues to be a pain about getting out here to hook us up to television.
 They've cancelled on me once and have now told me they don't have a technician "available" to come "all the way out to Willow" until Oct 13th...fun fun.
 Eric is about ready to just tell them to shove that box where the sun don't shine and we'll do without television!